June-Skeeter/Module2_GEOS270/docs/Application_Part4.md

 **7**{: .label .label-blue } We want to assign all other rows a 0.
 We can quickly invert our selection with the **Switch** button.
 * Calculate the field again, but with Green_Veg_Area = 0
-  * We have selected girdcode 1 & 2 (Not vegetation) so they all get zeros.
+  * We have selected gridcode 1 & 2 (Not vegetation) so they all get zeros.

 <div style="overflow: hidden;